-Through the above process, "climate change" was published as a serious risk and identified as a materiality.
-Climate change risks are verified periodically by the Climate Change Response Committee established within the Sustainability Development Committee and the Sustainability Development Department, which acts as the secretariat for both committees.
+Through the above process, "climate change" was published as a serious risk and identified as one of our materialities.
+Climate change risks are verified periodically by the Climate Change Response Committee established within the Sustainability Development Committee and the Sustainability Development, which acts as the secretariat for both committees.